-Vortex Hydro Energy is commercializing the Vortex Induced Vibration Aquatic Clean Energy (VIVACE) converter, which is a University of Michigan patented MHK device designed for slow-moving currents.
+Vortex Hydro Energy accelerated the development of the Vortex-Induced Vibration Aquatic Clean Energy (VIVACE) converter, which is a University of Michigan-patented MHK device designed for slow-moving currents.
 Unlike water turbines, VIVACE does not use propeller blades.
 Rather, river or ocean currents flow around cylinders, causing them to move up and down.
 The kinetic energy of the cylinder is then converted to electricity.
-In addition to being simpler in design and more cost-effective than a water turbine, the VIVACE converter is a transformational technology designed for water currents as slow as 2 to 4 knots.
+In addition to being simpler in design and more cost effective than a water turbine, the VIVACE converter is a transformational technology designed for water currents as slow as 2 to 4 knots.
 The majority of river and ocean currents in the United States are slower than 3 knots, but conventional turbine technology targets rivers with water currents greater than 4 knots.
 The VIVACE converter thus taps into a new source of clean and renewable energy.
-The project focuses on improving the energy conversion efficiency of the VIVACE converter in a laboratory setting and open water testing of the improved system in the Saint Clair River at Port Huron, Michigan.
+The project focused on improving the energy conversion efficiency of the VIVACE converter in a laboratory setting and open-water testing of the improved system in the Saint Clair River at Port Huron, Michigan.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Wavebob, LLC Wavebob Advanced Wave Energy Conversion Project \$2,400,000 FY10 MHK Technology Readiness Advancement Initiative FOA Maryland •
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Wavebob, LLC Wavebob Advanced Wave Energy Conversion Project \$2,400,000 FY10 MHK Technology Readiness Advancement Initiative FOA Maryland

-Wavebob is conducting an evaluation of its Wavebob Energy Conversion System (WEC-1) in order to better understand power generation and efficiency.
-WEC-1 converts wave energy to electricity on a commercial scale to promote use in large utility serviced markets and smaller discrete markets.
-After 10 years of research, WEC-1 has matured to the point of transitioning to pre-commercial demonstration.
-The study is advancing Wavebob's plans to insert WEC-1 into a commercial-scale demonstration project planned for U.S. waters in 2013.
-The Wavebob Advanced Wave Energy Conversion Project reduces key risk factors related to an improved design that replaces its hydraulic based power take-off.
-This project supports the design, fabrication, and testing of Wavebob's device both offshore and in a wave tank.
+Wavebob conducted an evaluation of its Wavebob Energy Conversion System (WEC-1) in order to better understand power generation and efficiency.

+WEC-1 converts wave energy to electricity on a commercial scale to promote use in large utility-serviced markets and smaller discrete markets.
+After

+10 years of research, WEC-1 has matured to the point of transitioning to pre-commercial demonstration.
+The study advanced Wavebob's plans to insert

+WEC-1 into a commercial-scale demonstration project.
+The Wavebob Advanced Wave Energy Conversion Project reduced key risk factors related to an improved design that replaces its hydraulic-based power take-off.
+The purpose of this project was to design and build a Switched Reluctance

+Machine-based power take-off for a Point Absorber wave energy converter.
 Technical documentation and economic data generated during this project are providing the basis for the commercial-scale sea trials.
-The project offers the opportunity to improve WEC-1 power generation efficiency and, at the same time, reduce system capital and operating costs.
-Successful completion of this project is expected to accelerate WEC-1 entry into the market and accelerate the deployment of technologies to provide a domestic source of clean, affordable and environmentally responsible energy.
+The project offered the opportunity to improve WEC-1 power generation efficiency and, at the same time, reduce system capital and operating costs.
+Successful completion of this project accelerated WEC-1 entry into the market and the deployment of technologies to provide a domestic source of clean, affordable, and environmentally responsible energy.